 What’s going on in your house so early in the morning?
 Does your little one get a lot of interaction or play?
 Sometimes, out of sheer exhaustion, it’s easy to put your sweet, wide-awake baby on the floor with a few toys for quiet play while you close your eyes right next to them for an extra minute or three (EVERY minute is greatly appreciated at that time of day).
 I have memories of dozing off while my baby played with my face while I lay on the floor.
 He was safe and enjoyed pulling on my lips, pinching my nose and I managed a few moments of light level of sleep.
 It seemed essential at the time.
 Well, that interaction, as exciting as it can be, is enough to encourage some little ones to keep waking up early.
 So, ideally, keep it a no play zone until it’s after 6 am or the reasonable wake-up time.

 ✅ Early morning TV fan?

-Similar to the previous example, putting the TV on to entertain your little one while you get a few extra moments of sleep can have a similar effect so, if you want to discontinue the habit, keeping the TV off can eventually discourage some early wake-ups as well.
+Similar to the previous example, putting the TV on to entertain your little one while you get a few extra moments of sleep can have a similar effect but, if you want to discontinue the habit, keeping the TV off can eventually discourage early wake-ups as well.